nest/nest-simulator/doc/htmldoc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

 This will print out the corresponding dictionary in the Python console.
 Many of these properties are not relevant for the dynamics of the neuron.
-To find out what the interesting properties are, look at the documentation of the model through the helpdesk.
+To find out what the interesting properties are, look at the online documentation.
 If you already know which properties you are interested in, you can specify a key, or a list of keys, as an optional argument to :py:meth:`~.NodeCollection.get`:

 ::